Safe hydrogen solutions for a sustainable future

-Hydrogen offers several advantages: it’s highly efficient and produces zero emissions, with water as the only byproduct.
+Liquid hydrogen (LH2) offers several advantages as a fuel: it’s highly efficient and produces zero emissions, with water as the only byproduct.
 Hydrogen is abundant and can be produced from various renewable sources.
 It has a high energy density, making it suitable for applications like fuel cells in transportation and energy storage.

-The idea behind the MannTek products is quite simple.
-The combination of approved solutions from traditional liquid hydrogen handling and the connecting principle of modern chemical couplings made this concept successful.
-Even if the temperature inside the coupling is reaching down to -253°C, the outer connecting mechanism is only exposed to ambient conditions.
+The success lies in the combination of well-established solutions from traditional liquid hydrogen handling and the connection principle of modern chemical couplings.
+Even if the temperature inside the coupling reaches as low as -253°C, the outer connecting mechanism is only exposed to ambient conditions.
+Safe for both you and the environment.

 If you want to learn more about our hydrogen solution, contact our sales director Lars-Ove Gustavsson and key account manager Rickard Axelsson.